JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 subpackages, files with the "org.example.kotlin" package should be placed directly under the source root, and files in "org.example.kotlin.foo.bar" should be in the "foo/bar" subdirectory of the source root.

+### Source file names

+If a Kotlin file contains a single class (potentially with related top-level declarations), its name should be the same as the name of the class, with the .kt extension appended.
+If a file contains multiple classes, or only top-level declarations, choose a name describing what the file contains, and name the file accordingly.
+Use camel humps with an uppercase first letter
+(e.g. `ProcessDeclarations.kt`).

+The name of the file should describe what the code in the file does.
+Therefore, you should avoid using meaningless words such as "Util" in file names.

 ### Source file organization

 Placing multiple declarations (classes, top-level functions or properties) in the same Kotlin source file is encouraged